Sidi Bou Said: Famous people

-Sidi Bou Said has a reputation as a town of artists.
+Sidi Bou Said has a reputation as a town of artists such as nawwarah and kassouma.
 Artists who have lived in or visited Sidi Bou Said include famous occultist Aleister Crowley, Paul Klee, Gustave-Henri Jossot, August Macke and Louis Moillet.
 Tunisian artists in Sidi Bou Said are members of École de Tunis (painting school of Tunis), such as Yahia Turki, Brahim Dhahak and Ammar Farhat.
 French philosopher Michel Foucault lived there for a number of years while teaching at the University of Tunis.
 French author Andre Gide also had a house in the town.

 Former Tunisian President Beji Caid Essebsi was born in Sidi Bou Said, as was Moufida Tlatli, film director, screenwriter, and editor.

 Azzedine Alaïa had a house in Sidi Bou Said which is now transformed into an art gallery.

 French singer Patrick Bruel sang about Sidi Bou Said, specifically about Café des Délices, in his song Au Café des Délices in his 1999 album Juste Avant.